canonical/launchpad-manual/docs/user/how-to/work-with-bugs/use-bugzilla-plugin.rst

 Next steps
 ----------

-Once you've installed the plugin, `file a question using Launchpad Answers <https://answers.launchpad.net/malone>`_ to let the Launchapd team know that you're running the plugin.
+Once you've installed the plugin, `file a question using Launchpad Answers <https://answers.launchpad.net/malone>`_ to let the Launchpad team know that you're running the plugin.
 This will allow the Launchpad Bugs developers and sys admins to finish the setup from their end.

 If you'd like to write a Launchpad plugin for another bug tracker, follow our :ref:`plugin API spec <bug-tracker-api-plugin>`.